vcc-caeit/ansible-role.releases/README.md

 File pattern for your release files.
 The default is `custom.*` since that is the default for what the `vcc-caeit.build_iso` role produce.

     releases_pattern: custom.*

+List of files to keep as visible release symlinks.
+This could be used if you have valid release files that doesn't match `releases_pattern`.

+    releases_keepfiles: []

 Ownership of files and directories can be set.